 Cotopaxi National Park

-Home to one of the most iconic volcanoes in South America and spread a over wide-open alpine landscape, this national park is not to be missed.
+Home to one of the most iconic volcanoes in South America, this park also features a wide-open alpine landscape.
 At a staggering 19,347 feet (5,897 m), the Cotopaxi Volcano is the focal point of the park.

 Cotopaxi National Park Things to Do